 Let’s dive in and talk about what collagen is (and why you need it), how it helps keep you feeling and looking more youthful, and how much you should take per day when using supplements.

 Collagen is the basic building block of many of your body’s tissues.
-It’s a protein that makes up ligaments, tendons, bones, muscles, and skin.
+It’s a protein that makes up ligaments, tendons, bones, muscles, and skin, and it is comprised of the essential amino acids proline, glycine, and hydroxyproline.
 Collagen exists in both humans and animals.

-- Type I. This is the most abundant form of collagen in your body.
-It supports muscles, bones, tendons, cartilage, and your skin.
+Type I. This is the most abundant form of collagen in your body.
+It supports connective tissues like muscles, bones, tendons, cartilage, and your skin.

 Of these types of collagen, Type I is most predominant.
 It’s essentially what keeps our joints and muscles young, healthy, and mobile.
 This type of collagen is also what keeps the skin on our face looking firm and youthful.